epfl-ada/ada-2021-project-wranglingguys/README.md

 ### First week: finalize the working tools
 During this week, we will improve and finalize our working tools.

-In particular, we will improve the clustering results and the vector representation of quotes (Andreas and Giovanni).
+In particular, we will improve the clustering results and the vector representation of quotes (Andreas and Giovanni).<br>
-Also, we will improve the results of sentiment analysis (Simon).
+Also, we will improve the results of sentiment analysis (Simon).<br>
 In addition, we will address some problems in the wikidata dataset, such as politicians with more associated parties (Alexis).

 The aim of this week is to finalize all the working tools so that we can focus on the actual research questions during the second one.

 ### Second week: work on the research questions